Q-Adapter: Customizing Pre-trained LLMs to New Preferences with Forgetting Mitigation: Related Work

-\paragraph{Large Language Models Adaptation} Currently, there is a growing number of open-source LLMs on the Internet~\citep{huggingface}.
+\paragraph{Large Language Model Customization} Currently, there is a growing number of open-source LLMs on the Internet~\citep{llmsurvey}.
 However, most of these models are trained on generic datasets.
 To better apply pre-trained LLMs to downstream tasks, we need to further adapt them~\citep{kirk2024benefits}.
-As fully fine-tuning the LLMs may consume a significantly huge amount of computation resources, \citet{lora} propose LoRA which freezes the pre-trained model weights and adds trainable low-rank matrices into each layer of the Transformer architecture~\citep{transformer}.
-When implementing our adapter, we also use LoRA (please refer to \cref{sec:impl} for more details).
-A commonly known issue with adaptation is that the LLM may forget its original knowledge and abilities.
+As fully fine-tuning the LLMs may consume a significantly huge amount of computational resources, \citet{lora} propose LoRA which freezes the pre-trained model weights and adds trainable low-rank matrices into each layer of the Transformer architecture~\citep{transformer}.
+In our practical implementation, we also use LoRA (please refer to \cref{app:baselines} for more details).
+A commonly known issue with customization is that the LLM may forget its original knowledge and abilities.
 To alleviate this, a number of efforts have proposed different solutions. \citet{instruct_gpt} augment the reward with the KL-divergence between the customized and pre-trained LLMs.
-However, since the constraint is imposed only upon the training data, the LLM can still forget a large part of its knowledge.
-Our approach is different in that we keep the pre-trained model intact and involve the pre-trained model in the inference process, ensuring that its knowledge is retained as much as possible. \citet{rehearsal} propose to generate data used to train the original LLM and replay it during adaptation.
-Nevertheless, the generated data may contain low-quality or unsafe responses, an training on them will exacerbate the LLM. \citet{lin2024mitigating} try to find optimal combination ratios for each model layer and LoRA layer.
-Nevertheless, with the ratios being solved on only a small dataset, they are prone to converging to local optimums.
+However, since the constraint is imposed only on the training data, the LLM can still forget a large part of its knowledge.
+Our approach is different in that we keep the pre-trained model intact and involve the pre-trained model in the inference process, ensuring that its knowledge is retained as much as possible. \citet{rehearsal} propose to generate data used to train the original LLM and replay it during customization.
+Nevertheless, the generated data may contain low-quality or unsafe responses, and training on them will exacerbate the LLM. \citet{lin2024mitigating} try to find optimal combination ratios for each model layer and LoRA layer.
+Nevertheless, with the ratios being solved on only a small dataset, they are prone to converging to local optima.